Orkney Islands, Scotland Travel Tips

 Renting a car vs. a company tour

-Another stressful factor about being on the Orkney Islands is that it can be very difficult for travellers to get around via bus, foot or even bike because many of the sights are off-the-beaten-track and far away from the rest of Orkney society.
+Another stressful factor about being on the Orkney Islands is that it can be very difficult for travelers to get around via bus, foot or even bike because many of the sights are off-the-beaten-track and far away from the rest of Orkney society.

 There are several Orkney tours to choose from which range anywhere from £7 to over £100 so you can get transported around to all the different sights on the Orkney mainland.
 To find out more information on these daily or weekly tours, be sure to contact the Kirkwall Tourist office; (Phone: +01856 872856).